COPE 101: 7 Steps

 - Maintain Your Plans and Kits with Ongoing Effort.
 Every time you change your clocks (every six months), conduct a COPE Neighborhood Team meeting and review and update all COPE material.
 Update COPE Team Survey Form for new residents in your neighborhood or changes to needs and capabilities of residents.
 Review planned meeting site and escape routes.
 Inform residents of any changes.

-For more details about setting up a program be sure and see the COPE Handbook.
+For more details about setting up a program be sure and see the COPE 101 Handbook pdf.
 Notice that it is available in Word so that you can start using the forms attached right away and make any changes to the document you wish.
 Make it your own!
+Here is a lot of information about community preparedness in one document.